-C31.5 Chronic failure of a tenured faculty member to perform assigned professional duties ), eligible departmental faculty will have input into any decision on individual cases unless the faculty member requests otherwise.
-When a tenured faculty member's overall performance falls below the minimum-acceptable level, as indicated by the annual evaluation, the department or unit head/chair shall indicate so in writing to the faculty member.
-The department head/chair will also indicate, in writing, a suggested course of action to improve the performance of the faculty member.
-In subsequent annual evaluations, the faculty member will report on activities aimed at improving performance and any evidence of improvement.
-The names of faculty members who fail to meet minimum standards for the year following the department head's/chair's suggested course of action will be forwarded to the appropriate dean.
-If the faculty member has two successive evaluations or a total of three evaluations in any five-year period in which minimum standards are not met, then "dismissal for cause" will be considered at the discretion of the appropriate dean.
+C31.5 Chronic failure of a tenured faculty member to perform assigned professional duties undermines the effectiveness of the respective unit and potentially the university itself.
+Post-Tenure Review, conducted in accord with KBOR policy, is intended to identify opportunities that will allow faculty to reach their full potential for contributing to the university.
+See Appendix W.

-C31.6 Section C31.5 is about revocation of tenure in individual cases.
+C31.6 Section C31.5 refers to the post-tenure review process which could lead to loss of tenure in unsatisfactory cases which should not be taken lightly.
 Tenure is essential for the protection of the independence of the teaching and research faculty in institutions of higher learning in the United States.
 Decisions about revocation of tenure, especially if the grounds are professional incompetence, should not be exclusively controlled or determined by and should not be unduly influenced by single individuals without input from faculty.
-Moreover, "dismissal for cause" in cases of professional incompetence can only be based on departmental guidelines about minimum-acceptable levels of performance that apply generally to all members of the department or unit and are distinct from individually determined annual goals.
-Consequently, establishes a departmental and faculty procedure for the decision about the revocation of tenure for professional incompetence. .
-Guidelines concerning minimum acceptable levels of productivity will vary considerably from unit to unit.
+Moreover, "dismissal for cause" in cases of professional incompetence must be based on departmental guidelines about minimum-acceptable levels of performance that apply generally to all members of the department or unit.
+Consequently, the post-tenure review policy establishes a departmental and faculty procedure for the decision about the dismissal of tenured faculty for professional incompetence.
+Guidelines concerning acceptable productivity will vary considerably from unit to unit.
 Not only disciplinary differences but differences in philosophies of departmental administration are appropriate.
 What is not appropriate is the undue protection of non-contributing members of the faculty.

-C31.7 Prior to the point at which "dismissal for cause" is considered under C31.5, other less drastic actions should have been taken.
-In most cases, the faculty member's deficient performance ("below expectations" or worse) in one or more areas of responsibility will have been noted in prior annual evaluations.
-At that point, the first responsibility of the head/chair of the department or unit is to determine explicitly whether the duties assigned to the faculty member have been equitable in the context of the distribution of duties within the unit and to correct any inequities affecting the faculty member under review.
-Second, the head/chair of the department or unit should have offered the types of assistance indicated in C30.3.
-Referral for still other forms of assistance (e.g., medical or psychological) may be warranted.
-Third, if the deficient performance continues in spite of these efforts and recommendations, an agreement for reallocation of time may be reached between the department head/chair and the faculty member, eliminating responsibilities in the area(s) of deficiency.
-Such reallocation can occur only if there are one or more areas of better performance in the faculty member's profile and if the reallocation is possible in the larger context of the department's or unit's mission, needs, and resources.
+For this reason, a post-tenure review process that demonstrates faculty productivity is a best practice at institutions of higher learning.

-C31.8 To help clarify the relationship between annual evaluations for merit, salary, and promotion and evaluations that could lead to u the following recommendations are made:
+C31.7 To help clarify the relationship between annual evaluations for merit, salary, and promotion and evaluations that could lead to unsatisfactory post-tenure review, the following recommendations are made: